-College Algebra is an Algebra class that is more of an Algebra 2.5 level for students who are ahead of schedule but not quite ready to jump into Honors Precalculus.
+College Algebra Honors is an Algebra class that is more of an Algebra 2.5 level for students who are ahead of schedule but not quite ready to jump into Honors Precalculus.
 Topics would include: analysis and interpretation of the behavior and nature of functions including polynomial, rational, exponential, logarithmic, power, absolute value, and piecewise defined functions; systems of equations, using multiple methods including matrices, modeling and solving real world problems, and defining and illustrating sequences and series.
-This course is designed to meet the requirements of the Arizona Mathematics Standards for Quantitative Reasoning and CGCC Math 151.
-Students will receive 1.0 Math credit upon completion of this two-semester course (0.5 credit each semester).
+This course is designed to meet the requirements of the Arizona Mathematics Standards for Quantitative Reasoning and MCCCD Math 151.
+Students will receive 1.0 Honors Math credit upon completion of this two-semester course (0.5 credit each semester).
+Students who successfully complete the course while enrolled in a partner community college will also receive corresponding college credit.

-Pre-Calculus Honors
+Pre-Calculus Honors/DE

-Prerequisites: Proficiency on District and State Assessments Fees: None Credit: 1.0 Honors Math
+Prerequisites Fees Credit Proficiency on District and State Assessments & Algebra 2 College tuition, if applicable 1.0 Honors Math

-Pre-Calculus Honors is a fourth-year course in the High School Math sequence.
-Students will master algebraic methods and properties.
-Students will analyze and interpret the behavior and nature of functions.
+Pre-Calculus Honors is a fourth-year course in the high school math sequence that combines topics from College Algebra and Trigonometry in preparation for Analytic Geometry and Calculus.
+Students will master algebraic methods and properties and will analyze and interpret the behavior and nature of functions.
 The types of functions will include: polynomial, rational, exponential, logarithmic, absolute value, and piecewise.
-Other topics may include: systems of equations, matrices, combinations, permutations, sequences, series, conics, and data analysis with a focus on modeling and solving real world problems.
-Honors students will analyze and prove concepts to support critical thinking skills needed for AP courses.
-This course is designed to meet the requirements of the Arizona Mathematics Plus Standards for Pre-Calculus and the requirements of CGCC Mat 187.
+Other topics may include: systems of equations, matrices, combinations, permutations, sequences, series, conics, and data analysis with a focus on modeling and solving real-world problems.
+This course is designed to meet the requirements of the Arizona Mathematics Plus Standards for Pre-Calculus and the requirements of MCCCD MAT 187.
 Students will receive 1.0 Honors Math credit upon completion of this two-semester course (0.5 credit each semester).
+Students who successfully complete the course while enrolled in a partner community college will also receive corresponding college credit.